Communication (COMM)

 PREREQ: COMM 239 OR MUSED 289 OR CONSENT OF INSTRUCTOR

-PREREQ: COMM 238 OR CONSENT OF INSTRUCTOR
+PREREQ: COMM 238 OR INSTRUCTOR CONSENT

 COMM 296 SPECIAL STUDIES Repeatable 1-3 Units